North-West-Wind/brella-transition/README.md

 - FFmpeg

 ## Installing to system
-Run `npm i -g brella-transition` in the terminal.
+Run `npm i -g brella-transition-bin` in the terminal.

 ## Generating the animation
 Run `brella-transition` in the terminal.